African Union, African UN envoys demand Trump apology

 According sources in the Oval Office meeting between Trump and lawmakers, the President referred to Africa, saying, "why do we want all these people from 'shithole countries' coming here?"

-Lewis said that Trump had undermined 25 years of African goodwill towards the US "to essentially give the back of his hand to 49 countries south of the Sahara creates real problems in many ways."
+Lewis said that Trump had undermined 25 years of African goodwill towards the US.
+"To essentially give the back of his hand to 49 countries south of the Sahara creates real problems in many ways," Lewis said.

 "To squander that goodwill certainly means many difficulties in terms of pursuing trade, in terms of doing business comfortably, in terms of counter terrorism, security cooperation," Lewis said.